Leomrlin/Morphoses/README.md

 10
 100
 ```
-You can use `tools/converter/SNAPtoAdjConverter.C` to convert the weighted edgelist to the weighted adjacency graph format as follows:
+You can use `tools/converter/SNAPtoAdjConverter.C -w` to convert the weighted edgelist to the weighted adjacency graph format as follows:
 ```bash
 $   ./SNAPtoAdjConverter -w inputGraphWeighted.snap inputGraphWeighted.adj
 $   # for undirected (symmetric) graphs, use the -s flag